min69u/Reforestation/README.md

-## I hate perforated lines, they're tearable.
+## Yesterday a clown held a door open for me.
+I thought it was a nice jester.